 - Scrape the sides of the bowl down and cover with a dish towel to rise until doubled.
 This will take a little more than an hour.

-- Using a sharp knife or my preference, a pizza wheel, cut the rectangle of dough into 1 ½ inch wide strips.
+- Using a sharp knife or, my preference, a pizza wheel, cut the rectangle of dough into 1 ยฝ-inch wide strips.
 They don't have to be exact.
 You want to get 10-12 strips of dough.
-You don't want the strips wider than 1 ½ inches and no less than an inch wide.
+You don't want the strips wider than 1 ยฝ inches and no less than an inch wide.
 You just want each strip to be roughly the same width.

-- You can either stack 5 strips of dough and cut them into 2 inch stacks.
-If you had extra single strips of dough just cut them in 2 inch pieces and make stacks of 5 pieces....OR
+- You can either stack 5 strips of dough and cut them into 2-inch stacks.
+If you had extra single strips of dough, just cut them into 2-inch pieces and make stacks of 5 pieces....OR

-- Stack 5 pieces together for each roll.
-If you have less than 5 pieces left at the end either slip and extra piece in with another roll or just put what's left together.
+- Stack 5 pieces together for each roll.ย If you have less than 5 pieces left at the end, either slip an extra piece in with another roll or just put what's left together.

 - Place your stacks of dough in a muffin tin sprayed with non-stick cooking spray.